U.S. FDA extends review of Pfizer's experimental skin disease drug

-(Reuters) - Pfizer Inc said on Wednesday the U.S. Food and Drug Administration (FDA) had extended its review of the company’s experimental treatment for atopic dermatitis by three months.
+(Reuters) -Pfizer Inc said on Wednesday the U.S. Food and Drug Administration (FDA) had extended the review of its experimental atopic dermatitis drug by three months, the latest regulatory setback for a class of treatments known as JAK inhibitors.

-Without disclosing the reason behind the regulator’s move, the U.S. drugmaker said the FDA’s decision is now expected in the third quarter of this year.
+Without disclosing the reason behind the regulator’s move, the U.S. drugmaker said the FDA’s decision on the treatment, abrocitinib, is now expected in the third quarter of this year.

+JAK inhibitors, a promising class of treatments that target a range of autoimmune diseases, have recently come under the scanner over safety concerns, with AbbVie’s Rinvoq and Eli Lilly’s Olumiant also facing regulatory delays.

-Pfizer’s treatment, abrocitinib, belongs to a class of drugs known as JAK inhibitors, which block inflammation-causing enzymes.
-Atopic dermatitis, more commonly known has eczema, is a chronic inflammatory skin condition.
+Pfizer’s abrocitinib was studied in adults and adolescents with moderate-to-severe atopic dermatitis, more commonly known has eczema, a chronic inflammatory skin condition.

+Guggenheim analyst Seamus Fernandez said in a client note that the FDA could convene a panel to review the safety of JAK inhibitors.
+While these treatments have shown good effectiveness for eczema at higher doses, Fernandez said he was skeptical of the safety profile at those levels.

-It said the FDA has also extended the review period by three months for Pfizer’s Xeljanz to treat spondylitis, an inflammation affecting the spine and large joints.
+Pfizer said the FDA has also extended the review period by three months for Xeljanz, its JAK inhibitor which is being studied for the treatment of spondylitis, an inflammation affecting the spine and large joints.

-The FDA earlier this year said that preliminary results from a safety trial showed an increased risk of serious heart problems and cancer with the use of Xeljanz, a treatment that belongs to the same class of drugs as abrocitinib.
+The FDA earlier this year said that preliminary results from a safety trial showed an increased risk of serious heart problems and cancer with the use of Xeljanz.

+In August, the FDA declined to approve Gilead Inc’s experimental rheumatoid arthritis treatment filgotinib, which also belongs to the same class of oral drugs.

 Reporting by Manas Mishra and Vishwadha Chander in Bengaluru; Editing by Devika Syamnath